mechanomy/UnitTypes.jl/readme.md

 ```

 ## Introducing new types
-Three macros are provided to enable new measures and dimensions to be created.
+Three macros are provided to enable new measures and dimensions to be created:
-* `@makeBaseMeasure` - introduces a new basic Measure like Meter or Volume
+* `@makeBaseMeasure` - introduces a new basic Measure like Meter or Volume,
-* `@makeDerivedMeasure` - introduces a new name for a Measure, often a prefix like Millimeter or Liter
+* `@makeDerivedMeasure` - introduces a new name for a Measure, often a prefix like Millimeter or Liter,
-* `@makeDimension` - creates a Dimension, which is a Measure in some particular context, as diameter, radius, and circumference all refer to lengths of a circle
+* `@makeDimension` - creates a Dimension, which is a Measure in some particular context, as diameter, radius, and circumference all refer to lengths of a circle.

 ## Design
 UnitTypes introduces an abstract type hierarchy of: